b-rucel/webpack-guide/README.md

     { test: /\.(jpg|png)$/i, loader: "url?limit=50000" }

 it tells it that images that are 25KB or smaller in size will be converted to a BASE64 string.
 Also if you have images defined in css then it will inline them in the css file where it was defined.

+### 07 font loading

+the loading of assets also applies to fonts as well. there aren't any additional loader that you need to install for loading fonts.

+loader configuration in webpack.config.js is required however.